 Session VI: Talk Is Action – We respond to the often-asked question, “Why is talking about race an important part of ending racism?”
 We show that it is the kind of talk and the strategies used that matter.

 Our motto is “talk is action,” and we prepare you for the kind of talk that can lead to meaningful understanding and informed action.

 If interested in participating in Dialogue on Race Louisiana’s Original Series, please complete the Dialogue on Race Interest Form below.

-Completing the interest form does not register you for an Original Series.
-But it will put you on a list of persons who will be notified of the dates and times of each Original Series when it is scheduled and of other racial justice programs offered by the YWCA.
+Completing the interest form does not register you for a Dialogue on Race group, but it will put you on a list of persons who will be notified of the dates and times of each series when it is scheduled, and also of other racial justice programs offered by the YWCA.

-Once an Original Series is announced, you will be provided the opportunity to register for it.
+Once a DOR series is announced, you will be provided the opportunity to register for it.
 At that time you will be asked to pay a $25 registration fee or you can request that the fee be waived.
-The fee covers cost of the Original Series materials, including a book containing the articles you will read.
-Each session of the Original Series is important, and you will be expected, when you register, to attend at least 5 of the 6 sessions, the number required to receive a certificate of completion.
+Each session of the 6-week series is important, and you will be expected, when you register, to attend at least 5 of the 6 sessions, the number required to receive a certificate of completion.